restic/restic/doc/045_working_with_repos.rst

 File contents stored in the repository will not be rewritten, data from new backups will be compressed.
 Over time more and more of the repository will be compressed.
 To speed up this process and compress all not yet compressed data, you can run ``prune --repack-uncompressed``.
-When you plan creating your backups with maximum compression you should also use this flag when doing this step since you can't switch to maximum compression later.
+When you plan to create your backups with maximum compression, you should also add the ``--compression max`` flag to the prune command.
+For already backed up data, the compression level cannot be changed later on.
-Complete command for repacking with maximum compression:
-``restic prune --repack-uncompressed --compression max``.